iamdonovan/iamdonovan.github.io/_sources/teaching/python-programming/exercises/plotting.rst

    period in the same panel, colored by the period (using both color and fill)
 -  sets appropriate labels and font sizes for the axis text
 -  saves each plot to its own file.
-For the three-panel figure, make sure to change the width and height of the plot so that the plot is more rectangular, and each panel is approximately square